platformio/platformio-docs/index.rst

 PlatformIO is a new generation ecosystem for embedded development
 =================================================================

-* Open source, Apache 2.0 license
+* Open source, maximum permissive Apache 2.0 license
 * Cross-platform IDE and Unified Debugger
 * Static Code Analyzer and Remote Unit Testing
 * Multi-platform and Multi-architecture Build System